MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

   Prerequisites: `bash` with tools `curl`, `jq` and `wget` installed.
 The script was tested on Ubuntu Linux.

-  Example session:
+  Usage:

-  Download the file (or copy the code) to your linux bash terminal and to the folder where to want to store the data.
+  - Download the file (or copy the code) to your linux bash terminal and to the folder where you to want to store the data.

-  Run the bash script in a terminal:

-  The console then lets you choose between DAILY-LOCAL and DAILY-GRIDDED datasets.
-  Afterwards you can choose the specifications for DAILY-LOCAL (stations, parameters, GWLs, file format) or DAILY-GRIDDED (parameters, GWLs) to download the desired data.
+  - Run the bash script in a terminal.
+The console will ask you to choose between DAILY-LOCAL and DAILY-GRIDDED datasets.
+Afterwards you can set further specifications for DAILY-LOCAL (stations, parameters, GWLs, file format) or DAILY-GRIDDED (parameters, GWLs) and finally choose to download the desired data.

   Example download session:
     ```
-    host:~$ ./download_ch2025_interactive.sh
+    $ bash download_ch2025_interactive.sh
     Do you want to download DAILY-LOCAL or DAILY-GRIDDED? (local/gridded): local
-    Enter station code (e.g. abo or all): abo
+    Enter station code (e.g. ABO, ZER or all): abo
     Enter parameter (pr, tas, tasmin, tasmax, rsds, hurs, sfcwind or all): tasmin
-    Enter GWL (ref91-20, gwl1.5, gwl2.0, gwl2.5, gwl3.0 or all): ref91-20
+    Enter GWL (ref91-20, GWL1.5, GWL2.0, GWL2.5, GWL3.0 or all): ref91-20
     Enter format (.csv or .zip): .csv
     Querying STAC API for collection: ch.meteoschweiz.ogd-climate-scenarios-ch2025
     ✅ Found 1 matching files:
     https://rgw.cscs.ch/mchogd:cscs.meteoswiss.ogd.climate/ogd-climate-scenarios-ch2025/abo/ogd-climate-scenarios-ch2025_abo_tasmin_ref91-20.csv
+    Please wait: Calculating total size...
     ⚠️  Careful: 1 files will be downloaded.
-Estimated total size: 1.2 MB.
+Estimated total size: 1.29 MB.
     Continue? (y/n): y
+    Enter path to save data (default: ogd-climate-scenarios-ch2025/abo):
     Downloading files...
     Downloading: https://rgw.cscs.ch/mchogd:cscs.meteoswiss.ogd.climate/ogd-climate-scenarios-ch2025/abo/ogd-climate-scenarios-ch2025_abo_tasmin_ref91-20.csv
-    ✅ Download complete.
-Files saved in folder: ogd-climate-scenarios-ch2025/abo
+    ✅ Download successful: Files saved in ogd-climate-scenarios-ch2025/abo
     ```
   </TabItem>
   <TabItem value="R" label="Download using R">